 It should be noted that dismissal from the program does not preclude a student from applying to the University of Colorado School of Medicine as a regular applicant.

 Students can major in any undergraduate discipline at the University of Colorado Denver that leads to a B.A. or B.S. degree.
 However, all students must complete the medical school pre-requisites in accordance with the courselis and schedule pre-requisites, while pursuing their undergraduate degrees.

 All students will be required to enroll in Honors General Biology I and II as well as Honors General Chemistry I and II unless they have completed these courses through a recognized IB program and received a score of 5 or better on the IB exam for each subject.
 Students who completed AP Biology and Chemistry courses will be asked to repeat those courses at the University.
 Students who have taken courses at local community colleges or are transferring large number of credits to the University need to understand that this will not reduce the amount of time they will be required to spend in this program.
 Early graduation is not on option through this program.

-Upon successful completion of the bachelor's degree and all program requirements as described above, students will be deemed to have met the academic and non-academic qualifications for admission to the University of Colorado School of Medicine and will be allowed to matriculate to complete their MD degree.
-While completion of the program will academically qualify the student for admission to the University of Colorado School of Medicine, final admission as a student to the University of Colorado School of Medicine is conditioned on meeting all non-academic qualifications of School of Medicine applicants, including but not limited to the completion of a background check.
+Upon successful completion of the bachelor's degree and all program requirements as described above, students will be deemed to have met the academic, non-academic, and professional qualifications for admission to the University of Colorado School of Medicine and will be allowed to matriculate to complete their MD degree.
+While completion of the BA/BS-MD program will academically qualify the student for admission to the University of Colorado School of Medicine, final admission as a student to the University of Colorado School of Medicine is conditioned on meeting all non-academic qualifications of School of Medicine applicants, including but not limited to the completion of a background check.